-Turning to pupillages at set.
-5 Stone Buildings offers just a single pupillage each year.
-The chosen one benefits from at least three supervisors and experiences a “diverse” range of briefs, with a “nice mix of advisory and contentious” work.
+Turning to pupillages at 5 Stone Buildings, the set offers just a single pupillage each year.
+The chosen one benefits from at least three supervisors and experiences a “diverse” range of briefs, with a “nice mix of advisory and contentious”.
 The work is “complex and high-value” enough to provide “excitement,” but not so technically intricate to be beyond rookies.
 During the 12 month training period, pupils will develop drafting skills, build knowledge of chancery law and observe conferences and hearings.
 Second six pupils do not tend to undertake much of their own work, as the focus here is on learning.
 Pupils recruited by the set often have substantial high-level legal experience prior to joining.
 Simon Douglas worked as an associate professor of law at Oxford University, for example.

 With the areas of law practised at the set being quite specialised, everyone is said to be aware that a pupil in chambers has a lot to learn.
 Members “set aside a very generous amount of time and effort for training pupils”.
 One former pupil tells us: “There is nothing quite like undertaking live or dead work then having it appraised by your supervisor – an expert – and getting very detailed feedback (everyone in chambers likes details!)”.
 With such attention paid to pupils’ work, they “learn a phenomenal amount in a short space of time”.
 The training is also said to be very supportive, with no culture of putting unnecessary pressure on pupils.